TurboWarp/extensions/docs/zacoons/webgpu.md

 🗍|| set bind group [0] to (bg) on pipeline :: #00cc77
 ```

-Now in the shader code above you'll see that the `main` function is decorated with `@workgroup_size(256)`.
+In the shader code above you'll see that the `main` function is decorated with `@workgroup_size(256)`.
 So when we dispatch the pipeline next with

 ```scratch
 🗍|| dispatch pipeline with dimensions [25000] [1] [1] :: #00cc77
 ```

-we are telling it to dispatch 25,000 workgroups of 256 threads each, which is `25,000 * 256 = 6,400,000` threads, so our shader will run on each item of the list.
+we are telling it to dispatch 25,000 workgroups of 256 threads each, which is `25,000 * 256 = 6,400,000` threads.
+That's one thread for each item in our list.

-Next we tell it to copy the internal storage buffer to the output buffer.
+Finally, we tell it to copy the internal storage buffer to the output buffer.
 Then we create the command buffer.

 ```scratch
 🗍 copy buffer (storageBuf) to buffer (outputBuf) :: #00cc77